Trusting keys and why 'This signature is not to be trusted.'

 In order to deal with this situation, which is much less common but can of course arise, you have to stick to verification via video chat.
 During the video chat, have your contact show you some official document like an identity card, drivers license or a passport with their name.
 Those documents could be fake, but this is as far as verification goes without meeting in person.

-Once you ensured, that the name is correct and matches the name in the key you are trying to verify, you can continue with the steps from #1.
+Once you verified the name of your contact you can continue with the steps from #1.

-Important: Signatures are visible to others once you upload the signed public key to the key servers.
+Important: We recommend to publish the signature, but default to not using this feature.
+Signatures are visible to others once you upload the signed public key to the key servers.
 Others may assume that you are in touch with the person owning the key.
-We generally recommend to upload signed public keys, but there are scenarios, in which you may not want to do that.
-In that case, you should be using a local signature.
-That option is available in the dialog when signing a key.

-After a restart of Mail.app Alice now sees a trusted signature when she clicks on the checkmark in the received mail.
+After a restart of Mail.app Alice now sees a trusted signature when she clicks on the checkmark in the received email.